LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

+The keyword class, creates a data type that encapsulates member attributes and functions

+Declaring a Class

+class ClassName{
+  type attribute name;

+  type methodName(){};
+};

 A class has a set of members, which can be data, function, or type members.
 The interface is defined by the public members of a class, and private members are accessible only through that interface.

 For example:
 class Vector {
 public: